cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Sprint Planning** see below _(25 minutes)_
 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 Define a circle facilitator who cares for event and time management.
 The facilitator is not the "boss" of the circle but just a normal member that cares for the smooth operation.
 Define the day and time of your weekly circle meeting (suggestion: Friday, 11-12 am).
 Define if you meet face-to-face or virtually.
 If you go for virtual Weekly discuss if weeks 4, 7 and 12 might be done face-to-face.
 If you meet virtually define the tool you use for the web conference (e.g. Skype for Business, Zoom, appear.in).
 Decide if you use further tools for communication (e.g. WhatsApp, Threema, Telegram, WeChat) and documentation (e.g. OneNote, Evernote).
+Also talk about the topics from the lernOS Wheel (mindset, skillset, toolset) and if you want to improve of some of the areas listed there.

 * **Circle facilitator:** ...
 * **Day/time of weekly meeting:** ... (put it in your calendar NOW! :-)